rmathena79/put-a-bird-on-it/README.md

 * (Can't find a good source without scraping) Show pictures in popups

 TODO
-* Add trend lines for genus and species when applicable
-* Don't draw the percentage graph when there's no name filter
-* Consolidate redundant code, espescially graph generation and the whole Flask API
 * Move "normalization" script to a simple .py file, and don't call it "normalization".
+* Clean up graph generation code
 * Make Enter work for applying filters
 * Probably make all table and column names lowercase
 * Ideally eBird citation data should come from the database, since it could vary depending on dataset.